wp-insider/simple-membership/simple-membership/readme.txt

 = TODO 3.1.3 =
 - Added Indonesian language translation file.
 The translation was submitted by Hermanudin.
+- Removed a couple of "notice" warnings from the installer.

 = 3.1.2 =
 - Added more sortable columns in the members menu.